-Nilotinib is a cancer medication that interferes with the growth and spread of cancer cells in the body.
+Nilotinib is a cancer medicine that interferes with the growth and spread of cancer cells in the body.

 Nilotinib is used to treat a type of blood cancer called Philadelphia chromosome positive chronic myeloid leukemia (CML).

 Nilotinib may also be used for purposes not listed in this medication guide.

-You should not use nilotinib if you have low blood levels of potassium or magnesium, or a heart rhythm disorder called Long QT syndrome.
+You should not use nilotinib if you have long QT syndrome, or low blood levels of potassium or magnesium.